feixh/GeoSup/README.md

 - `use_slam_pose`: To use pose estimated by the VIO instead of the pose network.
 This is most useful for data with challenging motion.
 See the experiment section of our paper for more details.
 - `dispnet_encoder`: The architecture of the encoder, can be either `vgg` or `resnet50`.

-Note, the code is built on top of the GeoNet model of Yin *et al.* which jointly estimates depth and flow, but we only use it for the depth prediction, the flow network is not used maintained here.
+Note, the code is built on top of the GeoNet model of Yin *et al.* which jointly estimates depth and flow, but we only use it for depth prediction, the flow network is not used and maintained here.

 ## Data preparation

-To prepare the training data, you need to install the [Robot Operating System (ROS)](http://www.ros.org/) first.
-And do the following:
+To prepare the training data, you need to install the [Robot Operating System (ROS)](http://www.ros.org/) to parse rosbags.

-1. Download the raw data in rosbags
-2. Download the trajectories in protobufs
+Download the eVISMA dataset from [here](https://www.dropbox.com/s/s9nrx9eoen4tno0/rs_d435i_recording.tar.gz?dl=0).

-3. Run the data preparation script
+eVISMA is structured as follows:

 ## Visualize predicted depth